nebari-dev/nebari/docs/source/installation/login.md

 ![Keycloak add user tab screenshot - new user form ](../images/keycloak_add_users.png)

-There are three fields, outline above, which should be filled out.These are 'Username', 'Email', and 'Groups'.
+There are three fields, outlined above, which should be filled out.These are 'Username', 'Email', and 'Groups'.

 Depending on the authentication provider selected ('password', 'GitHub' or 'Auth0'), the values entered into the 'Username' field will differ slightly.
 The following table outlines those differences: